There are quite a few manual focus third-party lenses for the Nikon Z system now, and one that I have always liked is the Kipon 35mm f2.4.

 Pretty good actually.
-I use to always like shooting manual the most on Fujifilm cameras because they had such nice focus peaking compared to my Sony cameras.
-But the Z6 has even a bigger advantage over any Sony or Fujifilm cameras that makes it even better.
+I always like shooting manually the most on Fujifilm cameras because they have such nice focus peaking compared to my Sony cameras.
+But the Z6 has an even a bigger advantage over any Sony or Fujifilm cameras that makes it even better.
 Bigger, and higher quality LCD screens, plus at the time the Nikon Z6 had one of the best EVFs so it’s incredibly easy to see what you’re doing.

 Like the Panasonic S1 cameras, the superior displays of the Nikon Z system is so nice for using Manual focus lenses.
 Plus the Z6 has great focus peaking.
 All of this together gives you nice visual feedback that lets you really see what you’re doing.

 I haven’t been very vocal about this because I haven’t done as much testing as I should.
 But, the Nikon Z system is one of the best systems for adapting third-party lenses because of the sensor.

 I think it has to do with the sensor stack and the micro-lens design on the sensor.